aakarsh27/rock-paper-scissor/README.md

 # ROCK PAPER SCISSORS

-A simple python program game of rock paper scissors using conditional
+A simple python program game of rock paper scissors using random function and conditional